Miral Samardžić

-Miral Samardžić (born 17 February 1987) is a Slovenian footballer who plays as a centre-back for Emirati club Ajman.
+Miral Samardžić (born 17 February 1987) is a Slovenian footballer who plays as a centre-back for Jesenice.

-Career

-Club
+Club career

 Samardžić started playing football in his hometown Jesenice, aged 9.
 He started his professional career with Triglav Kranj.
 In early 2007, Samardžić signed for Maribor.
 Following four seasons with Maribor, he was signed by Moldovan team Sheriff Tiraspol in 2010, where he stayed for four seasons.

 Rijeka

 In July 2014, Samardžić signed for Rijeka in Croatia.
 He scored on his debut in Rijeka's 2–1 win against Dinamo Zagreb in the 2014 Croatian Supercup.

 Henan Jianye

 After two seasons with Rijeka, in June 2016, Samardžić transferred to Chinese Super League side Henan Jianye for a reported fee of €1.5 million.

 Anzhi Makhachkala

 On 31 August 2017, Anzhi Makhachkala announced the signing of Samardžić on a two-year contract.

 Krylia Sovetov Samara

 On 19 August 2018, Samardžić signed with another Russian Premier League club Krylia Sovetov Samara.